 Don’t let this happen to you!
 Stick to your already well thought out strategies and move on.

-By now I’ve looked over the data, found the problem areas, strategized a couple plans and ranked them based off of what other marketing companies had already accomplished.
+By now I’ve looked over the data, found the problem areas, strategized a couple of plans and ranked them based on what other marketing companies had already accomplished.
 I’m now left with my final decision.
 It’s time to mockup my idea, send it over to programming and get the copy updated if needed.

 Over the next couple months I’ll be monitoring the form and finding out how well it is performing.
 If it performs well, then we’d keep it.
 The reason I developed more than one idea was to use the second idea if there’s ever a drop in its performance.
 After several months, it will be time to analyze, strategize and do more research again.